Schools Local Offer

 - Discussions with the previous or receiving school prior to the move.

-- transition sessions for all children changing school at the usual times
+- Transition sessions for all children changing school at the usual times

 - Additional visits for those children who need them

 - Where a child has more specialised needs, a separate transition meeting can be arranged with the receiving or previous setting and the parents.
-If necessary an IPA (Inclusion Partnership agreement which sets out the support a child is getting in one setting and what can be expected in the next setting) will be written.
+If necessary an TPA (Transition Partnership agreement which sets out the support a child is getting in one setting and what can be expected in the next setting) will be written.
 This will include who will be responsible for any actions and the relevant time scales.

 How are the school’s resources allocated and matched to children’s special educational needs?

-- Additional provision may be allocated at any time depending on need and can be triggered by a variety of events (see answer to question 1)
+- Additional provision may be allocated at any time depending on need

-- Resources may include staff time
+- Resources may include staff time, including Learning Support Assistant hours.

 How will I be involved in discussions about and planning for my child’s education?

 - All parents are encouraged to contribute to their child’s education.
+We welcome parents into the school to support their children.

 If there are concerns or complaints the first point of contact is the class teacher and then the Head teacher.
-More information can be found in the complaints policy on our website
+More information can be found in the complaints policy on our website.

 CAMHS Child and Adolescent Mental health services – NHS provided services for children in the mental health arena